chrisb2/type-watch-attiny/README.md

 ![circuit diagram](images/type-watch-circuit.png)

-The piezo sensors are place under each foot of the keyboard.
+The piezoelectric sensors are place under each foot of the keyboard.